-Sea water circuit
+Sea water circuit.

-- 1. Sea water intake
+- 1. Sea water intake.

-- 2. Sea water pump
+- 2. Sea water pump.

-- 3. Sea water outlet
+- 3. Sea water intake for engines without sea water pump.

+- 4. Sea water outlet.

-- 4. Charge air cooler
+- 5. Charge air cooler.

-- 5. Heat exchanger
+- 6. Heat exchanger.

 Draining the sea water circuit

 Drain the sea water circuit by first closing the sea cock of the vessel and then removing the connection pipe from the heat exchanger outlet (1).
 Also remove the cover from the sea water pump (2) to drain it completely.